By Dr Thomas Brown | February 28 2020

 But you need buy-in from the person in charge, and translating those merits into a language they speak isn’t always easy.
 So how can you accomplish this?

-In work as in life, communication is key.
-With this in mind, we like to recommend a tried-and-tested sales framework called ‘the three-sale sale’.
+Open communication is the key to obtaining buy-in.
+With this in mind, we’d like to recommend a tried-and-tested sales framework called ‘the three-sale sale’.

 Catchy, I know.
 But by all accounts, it works a treat.